open-gamma-ray-astro/joint-crab/README.md

 * [4_naima.ipynb](4_naima.ipynb) - SED model fit using inverse Compton radiation from electrons using Naima
 * [5_crab_pulsar_nebula_sed.ipynb](5_crab_pulsar_nebula_sed.ipynb) - A check that the Crab pulsar emission is faint above 30 GeV

-You can read these notebooks on Github as static documents, or execute them on your local machine or the MyBinder cloud infrastrcuture (see instructions below).
+You can read these notebooks on Github as static documents, or execute them on your local machine or the Binder cloud infrastrcuture (see instructions below).

 ##  Executing the `joint-crab` bundle